-Britney Spears Posts Sexy Snap Wearing Corset Top & Tiny Bottoms
+Britney Spears Posts Sexy Snap Wearing Corset Top And Tiny Bottoms

 “It’s been way too long since I’ve seen these boys!
 Had an amazing time on set,” she wrote.

 Britney Spears’ choice of the words “on set” sparked speculation that she and the “boys” were filming a music video.
-Britney’s Instagram caption also included three apple emojis, which convinced many of her followers that they’re finally going to get to listen to a long-rumored single titled “Apple Pie.”
+Britney’s Instagram caption also included three apple emojis, which convinced many of her followers that they’re finally going to get to listen to a long-rumored single, “Apple Pie.”

 “Omg the Apple Pie rumours might be true!!!!” wrote one excited fan.